-- Must feel and sound more durable and solid than the current stock - Must utilize either a texturing change or rubber over-molded panels in the grip and fore end areas - Must take advantage of new technologies currently under evaluation by R&D to create a non-slip rubberized surface through the injection molding process - Must minimize or eliminate "swirls" in the stock found in the current synthetic stock
+- Must feel and sound more durable and solid than the current stock - Must utilize rubber over-molded panels in the grip and fore end areas - Must take advantage of new technologies currently under evaluation by R&D to create a non-slip rubberized surface through the injection molding process - Must minimize or eliminate "swirls" in the stock found in the current synthetic stock in most firearms does offer some benefit with respect to corrosion resistance over standard carbon steel, corrosion proof it is not.
+By developing a polymer impregnated electroless nickel type coating that maintains the popular "stainless" look, Remington will have a tangible, marketable feature that can be touted over the competition.
+It is the intention of Marketing to add this feature to premium BDL SS, LSS, and Mountain LSS models to truly bring the models to a true all-weather, all condition state.

-The redesigned synthetic stock will be utilized on the higher price point BDL Synthetic models, providing further brand differentiation from the entry level ADL Synthetic models.
+The redesigned synthetic stock will be utilized on the higher price point BDL Synthetic models, providing further brand differentiation from the entry level synthetic models.
+A scaled down version of this stock without the rubber overmolded panels will also be incorporated into the entry level 700 line as indicated in the text below.